 If you’re reading this and you’re in Australia then you will be intimately aware of the Australian Taxation Departments woes (https://www.itnews.com.au/news/atos-online-outage-to-enter-its-third-day-449800).

-What we can take away from this is that an outage will stick around and be visible LONG after the actual disaster has been rectified.
-It has been a few months since the outage and I still hear about it in different circles at least once a week.
+What we can take away from this is that an outage will stick around.
+It will be visible LONG after the actual disaster has been rectified.
+Whilst it has been a months since the outage and I still hear about it weekly.

-It is impossible to measure but have a think about what a visible outage like that will do to your brand, the company’s reputation and customer loyalty long term.
+Impossible to measure but have a think about what a visible outage like that will do to your brand.
+Think of the company’s reputation and customer loyalty in the long term.

 What would you do in this scenario?